jasonwhite/button/docs/_docs/index.md

 ## Features

-Brilliant Build has some pretty neat features:
+Button has some pretty neat features:

  * Fast and correct incremental builds.
  * Implicit dependency detection.